SchwabischesBauernbrot/lynxphp/docs/config.md

 USER string
 Which user does your webserver run as

+FRONTEND_BASE_URL url defaults to: http://HOST/
+Where to locate a frontend for various utilities

 # FE config

+BASE_HOST string defaults to: FRONTEND_HOST
+What domain and port the frontend is located

 BACKEND_BASE_URL url defaults to: http://localhost/backend/
 BACKEND_PUBLIC_URL url defaults to: https://FRONTEND_HOST/backend/

 BASE_HREF string defaults to: what it detects
 Where's the app is located on the domain (in / or like /imageboard)

-BASE_HOST string defaults to: FRONTEND_HOST
-What domain and port the frontend is located

 CANONICAL_BASE string defaults: false (off)